Optimal Discriminant Analysis in High-Dimensional Latent Factor Models

 \item[(2)] $B = \wt \U_K$ with

 \end{enumerate} \end{cor} \begin{proof} See Appendix \ref{app_proof_cor_risk_multi}. \end{proof}

-\begin{remark} Multi-class classification problems based on discriminant analysis have been studied, for instance, by \cite{Witten2011,clemmensen2011sparse,mai2019multiclass,cai2019convex}.
+\begin{remark} Multi-class classification problems based on discriminant analysis have been studied, for instance, by \cite{cai2019convex,clemmensen2011sparse,mai2019multiclass,Witten2011}.
 Theoretical guarantees are only provided in \cite{mai2019multiclass} and \cite{cai2019convex} under the classical LDA setting for moderate / large separation scenarios, $\Dt \gtrsim 1$, and for fixed $L$, the number of classes.
-Our results fully characterize dependence of the excess risk on $L$ and also cover the weak separation case, $\Dt \to 0$.
-On the other hand, our proposed procedure solves a long standing issue on generalizing regression-based classification methods \citep{hastie_09_esl,Izenman-book,mai2012} in the classical binary LDA setting to handle multi-class classification. \end{remark}
+See also the work \cite{AP19} that derives bounds for the misclassification error (rather than excess risk) in a set-up similar to LDA, and reports a similar phase transition phenomenon between $\Dt\asymp1$ and $\Dt\to\i$.
+Our results fully characterize dependence of the excess risk on $L$ and also cover the weak separation case, $\Dt \to 0$. \end{remark}

 \begin{remark} The classifier in (\ref{def_gx_star_hat_multi}) chooses $Y = 0$ as the baseline.
 In practice, we recommend taking each class as the baseline one at the time and averaging the predicted probabilities.
 Specifically, it is easy to see that, for any baseline choice $k\in \cL$ and for any $\ell\in \cL$,